SysBio-FAIRplex/FAIRgit/science-harmonization/documentation/DataHarmonization.md

 SysBio FAIRplex stakeholders have prioritized the ability to analyze data across AMP projects for common inflammatory signatures.
 To address this need, we have identified two areas of community-enabling research resources.
 The goal is to adopt these with a focus on inflammation and ensure they can scale easily to address multiple disease constellations after receiving feedback from the community.

--   We will generate data-driven networks within known pathways in disease tissues (and cell-types) stratified by case/control or treated/untreated status, highlighting genes in inflammatory pathways using established codebases from the SDH team[^merged_core_dti_docs-18].
+-   We will generate data-driven networks within known pathways in disease tissues (and cell-types) stratified by case/control or treated/untreated status, highlighting genes in inflammatory pathways using <a href="https://www.nature.com/articles/s41531-022-00288-w">established codebases from the SDH team</a>.

 -   We will perform pathway and network enrichment analyses from summary statistics for all differential expression analyses, using foundational genetic pathways from the Molecular Signatures Database and the network communities.
-This will use an existing codebase from the SDH team that has also been previously published[^merged_core_dti_docs-19].
+This will use an existing codebase from the SDH team that has also been <a href="https://pmc.ncbi.nlm.nih.gov/articles/PMC8422160/">previously published</a>.

-[^merged_core_dti_docs-18]: <https://www.nature.com/articles/s41531-022-00288-w>

-[^merged_core_dti_docs-19]: <https://pmc.ncbi.nlm.nih.gov/articles/PMC8422160/>

 ## Harmonized data

 The initial work will focus on making data interoperable.
 Raw genetic or omics data can be directly harmonized using processes specific to each modality.
-Transcriptomic and proteomic data from contributing AMPs will be jointly reprocessed from raw data files using tooling developed by members of the Science and Data Harmonization (SDH) team such as ProtPipe or the CARD Unified Multi-omics Pipeline[^merged_core_dti_docs-20].
-Genetic data will be reprocessed using a similar approach[^merged_core_dti_docs-21],[^merged_core_dti_docs-22].
+Transcriptomic and proteomic data from contributing AMPs will be jointly reprocessed from raw data files using tooling developed by members of the Science and Data Harmonization (SDH) team such as ProtPipe or the CARD <a href="https://pubmed.ncbi.nlm.nih.gov/38168437/">Unified Multi-omics Pipeline</a>.
+Genetic data will be reprocessed using a similar approcah <a href="https://pubmed.ncbi.nlm.nih.gov/38585876/">such as</a>, <a href="https://pubmed.ncbi.nlm.nih.gov/30279509/">and</a>.

-[^merged_core_dti_docs-20]: <https://pubmed.ncbi.nlm.nih.gov/38168437/>

-[^merged_core_dti_docs-21]: <https://pubmed.ncbi.nlm.nih.gov/38585876/>

-[^merged_core_dti_docs-22]: <https://pubmed.ncbi.nlm.nih.gov/30279509/>

 Due to the computationally intensive nature of processing raw omics data the focus for now has been on interoperable data.
 The use of standard pipeline tooling as described above will prospectively harmonize datasets and generally ensure interoperability and efficiency.